Shirkanesi/Shirkanesi/README.md

 ### Hi there 👋
+I'm Shirkanesi (also known as Julian)

+- 🔭 I'm currently studying Informatics at [KIT](https://cs.kit.edu/).

+- 🌱 I’m currently learning k8s and Kotlin
+- 💬 Ask me about **anything**.
+However, I might not be able to help :)
+- 📫 How to reach me: shirkanesi@shirkanesi.com
+- 😄 Pronouns: he/him (call me what you want, I'll complain if I don't like it)
+- ⚡ Fun fact: I've no clue what I am doing here...

 <!--
 **Shirkanesi/Shirkanesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.